anakamuro/project_1/README.md

        }
        }

-As a user, the player can bet money and it starts from $500.
-If the money becomes 0, the game is over.
+As a user, if the user won more than 10 times, the winning percentage score board and the number of wins score board will be shown on the board.

-      function bet(money){
+       function showBoard(){
-       deduct bet money from all the money player have
+         (numberOfWins > 10){
-       change all the money player have on the screen
+        score.style.display  = "block"
-       show bet money on the screen
+         }
         }

 3.